sina-ehsani/machinelearning_fromscratch/linear_gradient/readme.md

 2. **Does early stopping help in this case?**

-The early stopping would not help either becouse for the SVM, the model is getting better after each iteration.
+The early stopping would not help either because, for the SVM, the model is getting better after each iteration.
 This can be shown in the following plot:

 ![](./plots/svm_plt.png "training and validtion loss for HINGE LOSS")